bcgov/CONN-CCBC-portal/docs/CONTRIBUTING.md

+# Contributor guide

+The CCBC team meets on a daily basis, with a 1-hour meeting inspired by [Honeycomb's meandering team sync](https://www.honeycomb.io/blog/standup-meetings-are-dead/).

-## Working together
+## Issue lifecycle

-- Share what you plan to work on to prevent duplication of work

-## Working with the Board
+Our work is tracked in GitHub issues, located in this repository.
+We use Zenhub to support the issue lifecycle and estimation.

-### Creating cards
+### Creating issues

+- Any team member can, and should, create issues to prioritize and track the work.
-- Before creating a card, check if the card already exists on the board.
+- Check if the card already exists on the board.
-- Card Title: Noum + verb/action
+- Card Title: Noun + verb/action
 - Add tags - Use the existing ones.
 Don't create tags.
 Talk with the team first!
-- Add to the proper column/stage
-- Add the Epic
-- Add the Sprint, if needed
+- New cards should remain in the "New issues" column and prioritized with the product owner

 ### Refining cards

 - T-shirt sizing for new cards as a way to facilitate preliminary review / prioritization by PO
 - Estimating/Reviewing cards async before refinement/sprint planning
 - Backlog refinement/sprint planning meetings should happen before the end of the current sprint
 - Card should pass Definition of Ready (DoR) before it can be moved as a sprint candidate
 - [TBD] new planning-poker/estimation tool (Miro, Parabol)